passandscore/CookUni/README.md

 Kingsland University - Module 4 - Final Project

 Implemented a Web application (SPA) using HTML5, JavaScript, AJAX, and JSON with cloud-based backend (Kinvey).
-The application should store users and recipes.
-Users should be able to register, login, logout and view all recipes.
-They should also be able to create, view, like and archive recipes, depending on their authentication.
+The application store users and recipes.
+Users are able to register, login, logout and view all recipes.
+They can also create, view, like and archive recipes, depending on their authentication.

 ### Built With